Find a Registered Dental Hygienist

 Is the initiation of non-invasive dental hygiene procedures* contra-indicated?

-• Potentially; this depends whether the patient/client has latent TB infection (which is not contagious to others and therefore there is no contraindication) OR the patient/client has active TB disease of the lungs, respiratory tract, or oral cavity (in which cases there is a contraindication until the patient/client is treated and becomes non-infectious).
+• Potentially; this depends whether the patient/client has TB infection (formerly referred to as latent TB infection [LTBI], which is not contagious to others and therefore there is no contraindication) OR the patient/client has TB disease (formerly referred to as active TB disease) of the lungs, respiratory tract, or oral cavity (in which cases there is a contraindication until the patient/client is treated and becomes non-infectious).1

 • In cases of active pulmonary (lung) or respiratory tract tuberculosis (which pose contagious risk by airborne spread to others, particularly when the patient/client has a cough) or active oral tuberculosis (which is rare, but which poses a small risk of direct transmission), deferral is indicated until the patient/client is no longer contagious to others nor has oral lesions which interfere with non-invasive procedures.

-• A positive tuberculin (Mantoux) skin test does not necessarily indicate active TB disease (particularly if the test was performed as part of a routine screening process in an asymptomatic individual, rather than for diagnostic or contact investigation purposes).
-If the tuberculin positive patient/client has no signs or symptoms of TB coupled with a negative chest X-ray, the patient/client likely has latent TB infection, rather than active TB disease.
-Latent TB infection is not a contraindication to non-invasive nor invasive dental hygiene procedures.
+• A positive tuberculin skin test (TST) does not necessarily indicate TB disease (particularly if the test was performed as part of a routine screening process in an asymptomatic individual, rather than for diagnostic or contact investigation purposes).
+If the tuberculin positive patient/client has no signs or symptoms of TB coupled with a negative chest X-ray, the patient/client likely has TB infection, rather than TB disease.
+TB infection is not a contraindication to non-invasive or invasive dental hygiene procedures.

 Is medical consult advised?

 • Yes.
-Persons suspected of having TB disease should be referred to a physician for work-up, which will include a medical history, physical examination, test for TB infection (tuberculin skin test [TST]1 or TB blood test2), chest X-ray, sputum collection, and other tests as appropriate.
+Persons suspected of having TB infection or disease should be referred to a physician for work-up, which may include a medical history, physical examination, test for TB infection (tuberculin skin test2 or TB blood test3), chest X-ray, sputum collection4, and other tests as appropriate.
 A medical consult is particularly urgent where active pulmonary TB disease is suspected (see below) given the infectious risk to others.
-Depending on their risk status, persons diagnosed with latent TB infection are sometimes prescribed a prophylactic anti-tuberculous antibiotic (e.g., isoniazid [INH] for 6 to 12 months) to reduce the likelihood of future conversion from latent infection to active disease.3 Persons diagnosed with active pulmonary TB are usually treated with several anti-tuberculosis medications for 6 to 9 months and are closely monitored.
+Depending on their risk status, persons diagnosed with TB infection may be prescribed a prophylactic anti-tuberculous antibiotic (e.g., rifampin [RMP] daily for 4 months, or isoniazid [INH] + rifapentine weekly for 3 months) to reduce the likelihood of future conversion from latent infection to active disease.5 Persons diagnosed with active pulmonary TB are usually treated with several anti-tuberculosis medications for 4 to 9 months and are closely monitored.
 Drug resistance is a growing concern in many countries, although a lesser concern in Canada.

 Is the initiation of invasive dental hygiene procedures contra-indicated?**